ki3ranoday/TSE/querier/IMPLEMENTATION.md

 ### intersection
-iterate over the first counter and call counters iterate the arg must be a counter pair struct find the similarities between counters only keep a counter if both counters have the document
+iterate over the first counter and call counters iterate the arg must be a counter pair struct with both the first and second counters

+find the similarities between counters only keep a counter if both counters have the document
 	if they do, make the count for that doc the min of